miladfarca/Playground/README.md

 ## Disclaimer
 This project is currently in beta phase which means there are many bugs and unfinished features in the code.
-Due to lack of any security layers you are totally able to overwrite some vital registers and render your system unusable.
+Due to lack of any security layers you are absolutely able to overwrite some vital registers and render your system unusable.

 Use at your own risk.

 ## Build and Usage
-Prebuilt ISO images are available under the release tab.
+Prebuilt ISO images are available under *Releases*.
 You can burn the image on a USB stick or CD and boot it on an x86-64 hardware.
 You can also use Virtual Box or QEMU.

 `./build` can be used to compile the project and generate an ISO image, build tools include the following: